JonasHell/bomberman_rl/README.md

 The branch **DLFD** contains an implementation of deep Q learning from demonstrations as suggested here https://arxiv.org/abs/1704.03732.
 In addition, it allows for generating new expert demonstration data during training similar to the epsilon greedy exploration strategy.
+This branch was used to create the **final agent that we handed in for the tournament**.